stalefruits/fixpoint/README.md

 ```

 Note the cross-references between entities, using namespaced keywords.
 They,
-by default, resolve to the 'id' field of the respective inserted data.
+by default, resolve to the `:id` field of the respective inserted data.
 You can
 also do a lookup within, e.g. to create a post with the same author as another:

 ```clojure
 (post :post/question [:post/happy :author-id] "Do you really think so?")
 ```

-Of couse, so far nothing has happened since we haven't brought our datasource
+Of course, so far nothing has happened since we haven't brought our datasource
 and fixtures together.
-Let's start up the datasource, ensuring rollback after we're
+Let's start up the datasource, ensuring rollback after
-done, insert our fixtures and check out the inserted data.
+we're done, insert our fixtures and check out the inserted data.

 ```clojure
 (fix/with-rollback-datasource [_ test-db]